BenBarnes7/benbarnes7.github.io/Untitled-1.md

  Drafts of models are created based on the confirmed elicitation results.
 Those models might go back through elicitation sessions to identify new information to be refined and reanalyzed.
 This process is often performed concurrently with the processes of Verify and Validate Requirements (sections 7.5 &amp; 7.6).

-**       **

-**       ** No situation requires all types of models listed below to be used.
+No situation requires all types of models listed below to be used.
 Some models are more useful in certain situations than others.
 Business analysis involves choosing the models that are most useful given what is known about the situation.
 Models are organized into five categories:

--
-  - **oo** Scope models (bounding the solution)
+  - Scope models (bounding the solution)
-  - **oo** Process models (how the solution will be used)
+  - Process models (how the solution will be used)
-  - **oo** Rule models (rules the solution needs to enforce)
+  - Rule models (rules the solution needs to enforce)
-  - **oo** Data models (used in a process system and its life cycle)
+  - Data models (used in a process system and its life cycle)
-  - **oo** Interface models (how the solution interacts with other systems and users)
+  - Interface models (how the solution interacts with other systems and users)

-**        Inputs:**
+**Inputs:**

-- **••**** Analysis Approach ****:** section 7.1 **       **
+- **Analysis Approach ****:** section 7.1 **       **
-- **••**** Confirmed Elicitation Results ****:** section 6.4 **       **
+- **Confirmed Elicitation Results ****:** section 6.4 **       **
-- **••**** Require ****ments and Other Product Information**** d Capabilities and Features ****:** include all information about a solution and is the culmination of results from elicitation and analysis activities.
+- **Require ****ments and Other Product Information**** d Capabilities and Features ****:** include all information about a solution and is the culmination of results from elicitation and analysis activities.
 Further described in section 7.3.

 **Tools &amp; Techniques:**

-- **••**** Context Diagram ****:** is a scope model that shows the direct system and human interfaces to systems within a solution.
+- **Context Diagram ****:** is a scope model that shows the direct system and human interfaces to systems within a solution.
 Generally, context diagrams are created early to identify interface and data requirements.
-- **••**** Data Dictionary ****:** is a model that lists data fields and their attributes and is usually created after other data models have been created.
+- **Data Dictionary ****:** is a model that lists data fields and their attributes and is usually created after other data models have been created.
-- **••**** Data Flow Diagram ****:**  is a model that is used to describe the movement of data between external entities, data stores, and processes.
+- **Data Flow Diagram ****:**  is a model that is used to describe the movement of data between external entities, data stores, and processes.
-- **••**** Decision Tree and Decision Table ****:** are rule models that show a series of decision and the outcomes of those decisions.
+- **Decision Tree and Decision Table ****:** are rule models that show a series of decision and the outcomes of those decisions.
 Decision trees visually show the flow of decisions and choices that lead to an outcome.
 Decision tables are useful for ensuring the business analyst has considered all possible combinations of decision scenarios and related outcomes.
 Decision trees are usually easier for stakeholders to review.
 Both models are useful as a foundation for test case creation with each combination of decisions and outcomes being a test case.
-- **••**** Ecosystem Map ****:** is a scope model that shows all the relevant systems, their relationships between systems, and any data objects to pass between them.
+- **Ecosystem Map ****:** is a scope model that shows all the relevant systems, their relationships between systems, and any data objects to pass between them.
 Ecosystem maps are most useful when they are created at the beginning of projects to understand all the systems that may be affected by, or that will impact the in-scope systems.
-- **••**** Entity Relationship Diagram ****:** aka business data diagram.
+- **Entity Relationship Diagram ****:** aka business data diagram.
 Is a data model that shows the business data objects or pieces of information of interest in a product and the primary relationships between those objects.
-- **••**** Event List ****:**  is a scope model that describes any external events that trigger solution behavior and help define the in-scope events that the solution has to react to or handle.
+- **Event List ****:**  is a scope model that describes any external events that trigger solution behavior and help define the in-scope events that the solution has to react to or handle.
-- **••**** Feature Model ****:**  is a scope model that visually represents all the features of a solution arranged in a tree or hierarchical structure.
+- **Feature Model ****:**  is a scope model that visually represents all the features of a solution arranged in a tree or hierarchical structure.
 Feature models are helpful to show how features are grouped together and which are sub-features of other ones.
-- **••**** Goal Model and Business Objectives Model ****:** are scope models that organize and reflect goals and business objectives in relation to other product information.
+- **Goal Model and Business Objectives Model ****:** are scope models that organize and reflect goals and business objectives in relation to other product information.
-- **••**** Modeling Elaboration ****:** is a technique that uses the collection of models together to further identify gaps, inconsistencies, or redundancies in product informant.
+- **Modeling Elaboration ****:** is a technique that uses the collection of models together to further identify gaps, inconsistencies, or redundancies in product informant.
-  - **oo** Traceability matrix: a table that connects or traces links between items.
+  - Traceability matrix: a table that connects or traces links between items.
 Business analyst use traceability matrices to trace requirements backward to features and business objectives, or forwards to develop artifacts or test cases. ** **
-- **••**** Organizational **** C ****c**** hart ****:** is a cope model that shows the reporting structure within an organization.
+- **Organizational **** C ****c**** hart ****:** is a cope model that shows the reporting structure within an organization.
 They are used to identify who might be impacted by a solution and help when looking to identify user groups that have security and permission requirements.
-- **••**** Process Flows ****:** are used to visually document the steps or tasks that people perform in their jobs or interact with a solution.
+- **Process Flows ****:** are used to visually document the steps or tasks that people perform in their jobs or interact with a solution.
 Process flows might be created as both as-is and to-be representations of the business processes so that changes to current solutions can be shown visually.
-  - **oo** Value stream maps: shows any delays, queues, or handoffs and is used to identify any time spent that does not add value.
+  - Value stream maps: shows any delays, queues, or handoffs and is used to identify any time spent that does not add value.
-  - **oo** Activity diagrams: generally used to show complex flow of use cases.
+  - Activity diagrams: generally used to show complex flow of use cases.
 They are similar to process flows in syntax, but show user and system interactions in one diagram and mirror the textual description of use cases.

-- **••**** Prototypes, Wireframes, and Display-Action-Response- Models ****:** are all interface models.
+- **Prototypes, Wireframes, and Display-Action-Response- Models ****:** are all interface models.
-  - **oo** Prototypes: is a representation of the expected solution before it&#39;s built.
+  - Prototypes: is a representation of the expected solution before it&#39;s built.
 Prototypes can be low fidelity, such as a sketch of a screen layout, or high fidelity, such as an interactive user interface.
-  - **oo** Wireframe: is a type of prototype, specifically a mockup of a user interface design and used to show what a screen should look like.
+  - Wireframe: is a type of prototype, specifically a mockup of a user interface design and used to show what a screen should look like.
-  - **oo** Display-action-response: is always used in conjunction with a prototype or wireframe to connect the user interface element requirements to a visual representation.
+  - Display-action-response: is always used in conjunction with a prototype or wireframe to connect the user interface element requirements to a visual representation.
-- **••**** Report Table ****:** is an interface model that describes detailed requirements for a single report.
+- **Report Table ****:** is an interface model that describes detailed requirements for a single report.
 It typically accompanies a prototype of a report to show implementation teams what the report should look like.
-- **••**** State Table and State Diagram ****:** are both models that show the valid states of an object and any allowed transitions between those states and describe all states within a solution that a single object can hold.
+- **State Table and State Diagram ****:** are both models that show the valid states of an object and any allowed transitions between those states and describe all states within a solution that a single object can hold.
 These allow a business analyst to consider each potential state transition to determine if the transition should be allowed.
-- **••**** Story Mapping ****:** is a technique used to sequence user stories, based on their business value and the order in which their users typically perform them, so that teams can understand what will be built.
+- **Story Mapping ****:** is a technique used to sequence user stories, based on their business value and the order in which their users typically perform them, so that teams can understand what will be built.
 Story maps help break capabilities down into user stories and can be used to identify gaps in capabilities.
 Story maps include two foundational parts: the backbone and the walking skeleton.
 The backbone is the minimum set of capabilities that absolutely have to be in the first release of the solution to serve its purpose and is known as the minimum viable product (MVP).
 The walking skeleton is the full set of end-to-end functionality that the stakeholders require for the solution to be accepted or considered functional. ** **
-- **••**** System Interface Table ****:** is a model that captures all the detailed level requirements for a single system interface and include information such as data fields passed from one system to another, the frequency and volume of the data passed, and validation rules.
+- **System Interface Table ****:** is a model that captures all the detailed level requirements for a single system interface and include information such as data fields passed from one system to another, the frequency and volume of the data passed, and validation rules.
-- **••**** Use Case Diagram ****:** is a scope model that shows all the in-scope use cases for a solution and involves listing users and possible scenarios of how each user will use the solution.
+- **Use Case Diagram ****:** is a scope model that shows all the in-scope use cases for a solution and involves listing users and possible scenarios of how each user will use the solution.
-- **••**** User Interface Flow ****:** is an interface model that displays specific user interfaces and commonly used screens within a functional design and plots out how to navigate between them.
+- **User Interface Flow ****:** is an interface model that displays specific user interfaces and commonly used screens within a functional design and plots out how to navigate between them.
 These are typically created after process flows and use cases to ensure that navigation in the system is logical and correct.

 **       **